ABOUT

 Resilient Communities Restoring the Earth

 CEBE was founded on Earth Day in 2013.
-Spurred on by ever starker realities of the climate crisis and increasing resource depletion, we a launched a successful crowd funding campaign, moved into the Fare Share Commons in historic downtown Norway, Maine and got to work.
+Spurred on by ever starker realities of the climate crisis and ecological crisis, we launched a successful crowdfunding campaign, moved into the Fare Share Commons in historic downtown Norway, Maine and got to work.

 We are pleased to share CEBE's recent annual report!
-Covering our fiscal year, July 2022 to June 2023, this report includes highlights of what we've been up to since our annual fundraising letter of late 2022, gratitude, testimonials, information on our financial health, and a look at the near future.
+Covering our fiscal year, July 2023 to June 2024, this report includes highlights of what we've been up to, gratitude, testimonials, information on our financial health, and a look at the near future.
 View the report here.

 The Center for an Ecology-Based Economy does not discriminate on the basis of race, color, national origin, sex, sexual orientation, gender, gender expression, age, ability, religion, familial status, or military status in our programs and operations.
 This includes but is not limited to staffing, volunteers, and provision of services.
 We are committed to providing an inclusive and welcoming environment for all members of our staff, volunteers, and the public.
 CEBE is an equal opportunity employer.